AHEM… a very PEACEABLE PECAN PIE…

 - Heat the oven to 350°F. Place parchment or silicone mat atop baking sheet.

-- Pound raw cacao into powder…some small chunks are fine
+- Pound raw cacao butter into powder…some small chunks are fine

 - Mix dry ingredients